tchajed/sys-verif-fa25/docs/README.md

 ## Calendar

 The schedule is still under construction.
+Consider anything more than ~2 weeks out to be subject to changes.

 <!-- @include: ./calendar.snippet.md -->